Five foot custom made wall clock (see clocks)

 Through all these many years I have found an added pleasure in making rocking chairs.
 Rockers seem to satisfy my natural inclination to create.
 I recognize that in our day no one really comes up with anything new, nevertheless we can follow our own instincts while working with inherited form.
 I started using the generations-old joinery for my rockers, but I guess the many years I spent in aerospace rocket engineering alerted me to the inherent flaw in this type of joinery, with its short fiber and delicate ear.
 I have since incorporated the 'Maloof' method for this joinery, which is much stronger and less subject to grain failure.
 The same aesthetic silhouette is there while the capacity of the joint is improved and only a skilled woodworker would notice the slight visual difference.
 I guess some would call me a rocker scientist.

 Although I am a self-taught woodworker, I haven't relied fully on my own experience.
 I also am an avid reader and continually research all the new and old articles I can find to improve on my skills.
-I am confident the methods used in my woodworking are the products of the best minds and experience from past generations of furniture masters.
+I am confident the methods used in my woodworking are the products of the best minds and experience from past generations of furniture masters and my rockers are after the Sam Maloof style.
 Why else would I offer a lifetime guarantee?